No Hayes in this Barn

 July 27, 2008

 Neither my blurry pictures nor the Salmon Brook Historical Society’s website (they own the joint) do this place any amount of justice.
 The Colton-Hayes Tobacco Barn is the largest and most impressive part of the quartet of Granby historical buildings I visited in succession.
-I went in not expecting much more than a few old tools and some dried up tobacco leaves hanging on the wall.
+I went in not expecting much more than a few old tools and some dried up tobacco leaves hanging from the rafters.

 I got old tools and I got old tobacco, sure, but there is so much more.
 A TON more it turns out.
 Parts of this write-up are lifted from the historical society’s website.
 The large tobacco barn, built in 1914 by Fred M. Colton, was given to the historical society by his daughters in 1976.

 Inside the barn, an early Meeting House is recreated from many of Granby’s early churches.
-Doors from the Episcopal church of 1790, Universalist Church pew, First Church organ, South Church hymn boards, West Granby Methodist Church pew doors, and a Swedish Bible from the early days of Pilgrim Congregational, welcome a black-clad mourner in a Shaker cloak.
-To give an idea of how big this barn museum is, there really is a section that is more or less a small church.
+Doors from the Episcopal church of 1790, a Universalist Church pew, the First Church organ, South Church hymn boards, West Granby Methodist Church pew doors, and a Swedish Bible from the early days of Pilgrim Congregational… To give an idea of how big this barn museum is, there really is a section that is more or less a small church.

 The rest of the Barn shows Granby in the 1890 era.
 A Village Store is filled with an amazing variety of items.
 There is a dressmaker’s shop, a shoemaker’s shop, and a creamery.
-The kitchen features apple peeler and sausage stuffer, iron cookstove and coffee mill.
+The kitchen features an apple peeler, a sausage stuffer, an iron cookstove and an olde timey coffee mill.
 A wash kitchen has an 1830 zinc bathtub with a wooden lid, a stove to heat the heavy flat irons, and a hand cranked washing machine.

 The back half of the Barn has a variety of exhibits from Granby’s rural heritage.
-There are farm tools and machinery, sleds and sleighs, a huge hoisting wheel, hay rakes and hay forks, carpenter tools, items used in cider mills, grist mills, blacksmithing, maple sugaring, hog slaughtering, bee keeping, harness making, ice cutting and a large tobacco section.
+There are farm tools and machinery, sleds and sleighs, a huge hoisting wheel, hay rakes and hay forks, carpenter tools, and items used in cider mills, grist mills, blacksmithing, maple sugaring, hog slaughtering, bee keeping, harness making, ice cutting and tobacco harvesting.
 Also on display is Granby’s first fire fighting equipment, a colorful voting booth and the beautiful horse drawn, glass-sided Hayes hearse.

 Most of the preceding descriptions are their website’s words.
-If I recall, before visiting the site lacked much information at all, hence my surprise at what I found there.
-During my tour, ably given by Charlie Dickson of the historical society, I mentioned how they really need to brag a little more on their site.
-He agreed and it appears he heeded my sage advice.
+During my tour, ably given by Charlie Dickson of the historical society, I mentioned how they really need to brag a little more on their website.
+He agreed and it appears he heeded my sage advice, as there are now far more descriptive explanations.

 There are plenty of beds for my family, a few stoves, some freeze-dried food, canned goods, clothes, books, and farming tools with which to sow the fertile land.
 I’m all set and I’ve staked my claim – so stay away!
 Or I’ll ice-harvest tool you to death.